SSDP-StockSim/stock-market-simulator-server-manager/readme.md

 Features of the Java Library:

-Server Discovery: Discover available servers on the network effortlessly using SSDP (Simple Service Discovery Protocol).
+Server Discovery: Discover available servers on the network using SSDP (Simple Service Discovery Protocol).

-Connection Management: Establish and manage connections to the server, ensuring a reliable and efficient user experience.
+Connection Management: Establish and manage connections to the server

-Data Communication: Easily communicate with the FastAPI REST API on the server, enabling you to retrieve user information, stock data, and more.
+Data Communication: communicate with the FastAPI REST API on the server, enabling you to retrieve user information, stock data, and more.

 Usage Examples